 It takes several generations of butterflies to complete a single migration, but the butterflies know the way, every year.

-The Reserva Mariposa Monarca (Monarch Butterfly Reserve) was established to protect the butterflies and the forests they winter in.
+The Monarch Butterfly Biosphere Reserve was established to protect the butterflies and the forests they winter in.
 Millions of monarchs flock here, from late October to early November.
 When butterflies hatch in May, they make the trek back to their native lands.

 5. Yazoo National Wildlife Refuge